House Cleaning Checklist TemplatePRO PLUS

 5. Choose a Cleaning Style

 There are advisable cleaning styles presented.
 You can do a "one and done" process wherein you will clean everything in one day.
 You can also do a timed session wherein you decide which days you'll clean and the time limit, or you can do a room a day wherein a certain room is assigned to a certain day.
-The cleaning style will depend upon your smart and comfortable way of cleaning.
+The cleaning style will depend upon your smart and comfortable way of cleaning that you can write down in your evaluation checklist.

 6. Test Run Your Checklist